hsucherng/coding-style-guide/html.md

 3. JS-related attributes should come last.
 4. Use one space character to separate each individual attribute.
 5. Use *three* space characters to separate the three *groups* of attributes mentioned above.
-6. Always arrange them consistently when using on multiple elements.
+6. Arrange them consistently when using on multiple elements.

 ```html
 <!-- Don't: -->